Preparation

 3. Political and social situation of people on the move

-What is important for you and the work in your project?
+What is important for you and your work?

-- Inform yourself about the asylum regulations in order to better understand the living conditions of the people you work with.
-What are the migration policies in theory and practice?
-What are the current developments on the ground?
+- Find out about local asylum and migration policies to better understand the situation of the people you work with and the political context in which you work.
+What are the migration policy regulations in theory and practice?
 What are the current developments on the ground?

 - Be aware of the political and social situation of the country where your project is based in.
 What is the political and social situation in the country (Greece, Italy, Serbia, etc.) where you want to work?